zevo-enterprise/zevo-enterprise/README.md

 ### Gambling Games, The Casino Games

-<h3>the game gambling is mathematically designed to transfer the player's money to the house over time. </h3>
+<h3>the game gambling is mathematically designed to transfer the player's money to the house over time.
+A casino game is mathematically designed so that the player's expected value is negative and the house's is positive, and the law of large numbers ensures this edge converts into near-certain profit for the house as the number of bets grows.</h3>

 ## Responsible: The Bigger question???